Nadia Asparouhova - Tech Elites, Democracy, Open Source, & Philanthropy

 Nadia Asparouhova 0:01:02

-Yeah, I mean, I know there's sort of like conflicting accounts going around.
-Like, I mean, just from my sort of like character study or looking at SPF, it seems pretty clear to me that he is sort of inextricably tied to the concepts of utilitarianism that then motivate effective altruism.
-The difference for me in sort of like where I characterize effective altruism is I think it's much closer to sort of like finance Wall Street elite mindset than it is to startup mindset, even though a lot of people associate effective altruism with tech people.
-So yeah, to me, like that really squarely puts SPF in sort of like the finance crowd much more so than startups or crypto.
-And I think that's something that gets really misunderstood about him.
+I know there's conflicting accounts going around.
+Just from my character study or looking at SBF, it seems pretty clear to me that he is inextricably tied to the concepts of utilitarianism that then motivate effective altruism.
+The difference for me in where I characterize effective altruism is that I think it's much closer to the finance Wall Street elite mindset than it is to the startup mindset, even though a lot of people associate effective altruism with tech people.
+To me that puts SBF squarely in the finance crowd much more so than startups or crypto and I think that's something that gets really misunderstood about him.

 Dwarkesh Patel 0:01:44